 Now is an important time to let your voice be heard by your representatives about your 2nd Amendment rights.
 That means don't only vote, but tell your elected officials what you want.
 Otherwise, they will think what they see on TV, is what you want.

 Also, join a gun rights group.
 Many people choose the NRA, but there are many quality gun rights groups out there...both state and national.
+I'm a member of Gun Owners of America myself.
 Do your research and join a good one!

 21) Be a Good Representative

 In today's day and age, this is important.
 What many people think of gun owners is what they see in the media.
 Don't live up to those standards.
 Show them what law abiding concealed carriers are all about.

 If you disagree with someone on gun laws, make it a point to use facts...not feelings.
 A little bit of decorum can go a long way in convincing.
 "You get more ants with honey" as the saying goes.

 Try not to flaunt your 2nd Amendment rights.
 Sure, you can march down the street double fisting two AR-15s while wearing an Uncle Sam outfit and singing the national anthem...but then you are only preaching to the choir.

 If you are going to march for our rights (and by all means please do), let people know that it is everyday Americans who support our cause.